 To play Rocky, James Cagney drew on his memories of growing up in New York's Yorkville, a tough ethnic neighborhood on the upper east side, just south of Spanish Harlem..
 His main inspiration was a drug-addicted pimp who stood on a street corner all day hitching his trousers, twitching his neck, and repeating, "Whadda ya hear!
 Whadda ya say!"
 Those mannerisms came back to haunt Cagney.
 He later wrote in his autobiography, "I did those gestures maybe six times in the picture.
-That was over thirty years ago - and the impressionists have been doing me doing him ever since."
+That was over 30 years ago--and the impressionists have been doing me doing him ever since."

-An architect by the name of Lewis Pilcher designed the death house - it went into service in the early 1920s.
-The building is still there at Sing Sing.
-On Google Earth, zoom in on the prison, and look at the southwest corner by the river.
-The building with two wings and a diamond-shaped structure in the middle is the infamous structure.
+Architect Lewis Pilcher designed the death house--it went into service in the early 1920s.
+The building is still at Sing Sing Penitentiary.
+On Google Earth, zoom in on the prison and look at the southwest corner by the river.
+The building with two wings and a diamond-shaped structure in the middle is the infamous "death house".

 The story was written by Rowland Brown as a project for James Cagney at Grand National Pictures, the independent studio Cagney had signed with in 1936 after winning a breach-of-contract suit against Warner Bros.
 The original plan had been for Brown to write the full script and direct the film, but when Warners won back Cagney's contract on appeal they bought Brown's story for Cagney but assigned John Wexley and Warren Duff to do the screenplay and Michael Curtiz to direct.